degensprotocol/docs/guide.md

 Like Degens, most fixed-odds blockchain-based exchanges have decided to charge commission based on the claimed amount.

-In general, Degens charges the smallest fees of them all, as you can see in the following table:
+In general, Degens charges the smallest fees of them all:

 |  Exchange  |  Fee (of claimed amount)  |  Fee (of winnings, at even odds)  |  Equivalent odds (for a bet at -110)
 |:----:|:----:|:----:|:----:|